stardothosting/modsecurity-php-rule-parser/README.md

 This project is licensed under the **GPL-3.0-or-later**.
 See the [LICENSE](LICENSE) file for details.
 Ported from the original [`msc_pyparser`](https://github.com/digitalwave/msc_pyparser) by Ervin Hegedüs (GPL-3.0).

+## Breaking Changes in v3.0.1 (2024-06-07)

+- **Parser output is now a nested array of rule groups**.
+  - Each group is an array of one or more rules, preserving ModSecurity's chaining/grouping.
+  - If you need a flat list of rules, you must flatten the array yourself.
+- Test suite updated to recursively flatten the output for ID checks.
+- (Also see v3.0.0 changes below.)

 ## Breaking Changes in v3.0.0 (2024-06-06)